-Add the milk mix and the egg and beat.
-Now you’ll add some more flour.
-Next tip: Don’t add too much flour!
-It took me a long time to figure this out.
-It wasn’t until one day after I was newly married and I actually watched my friend and cinnamon roll guru LeeAnn actually make them that I realized just how soft cinnamon roll dough should be.
-It seems like it would even be too soft to roll out, but when you gently dump it on a well floured surface it works just fine.
+At this point it’s time to add the rest of the flour.
+Do not add too much flour!
+It took me a long time to figure this out and it’s still one of the biggest mistakes people make.
+Cinnamon roll dough should’t look like play-dough.
+It should seem like it would even be too soft to roll out, but when you gently dump it on a well floured surface it works just fine.
 Remember that a soft tender dough results in soft tender rolls.
 Too much flour and your rolls will be dense and dry.
+As you’re beating with a dough hook, it should come away from the sides of the bowl and not totally stick to your hands when you touch it, but it will be quite soft.

 For the filling I mix everything together and spread it on in one step, If you want, you could spread on butter, then sugar, then cinnamon.